-The Board has contracted with Global Language Services Limited, a translation service, to provide translations where necessary.
-The Boards Website also includes a facility to translate the content into a wide variety of languages.
+The Board's Website includes a facility to translate the content into a wide variety of languages.
 Access to the Board's literature and correspondence is an area we intend to look at in more detail in the equalities outcomes section of this report.